Point of Sale

 A potential downfall of taking reservations is the risk of these customers being no shows and you losing revenue because you have to turn customers away.

-The good news is that a correctly implemented reservation system can actually solve the problems of no-shows so that you don’t even have to consider a no-reservations policy in the first place.
+The good news is that a correctly implemented guest engagement solution, such as a reservation system, can actually solve the problems of no-shows, so that you don’t even have to consider a no-reservations policy in the first place.

 No-shows are part and parcel of running any restaurant that accepts reservations.
 But, because these no-shows translate into lost business, restaurants are always looking for ways to reduce or eliminate them altogether.